Infineon/IMR_PSoC6_BMS/README.md

 ## Overview

-<p>This is the official Infineon GitHub repository for ModusToolbox™ software used with the demo boards for BMS control.</p>
+<p>This is the official Infineon GitHub repository for ModusToolbox™ software used with the demo boards for Battery Management System (BMS) control.</p>

 ### Features

-- 12 cells in series battery management system (BMS)
+- 12 cells in series BMS
 - Low-power e-Paper display for long-term data display at power off
 - Dual core CPU (Arm® Cortex®-M4/M0+)
 - Extensible, non-blocking software layout